AdamJel/pycabook/manuscript/part_2_the_clean_architecture/chapter_01_components_of_a_clean_architecture.md

 FIGURE 2 - Flow diagram - The use case

 What is the data source?
-Many of you have already pictured a database in your mind, probably a relational database, but that is just one of the possible data sources.
-Anything that the use case can access and that can provide data is a source, so it might be a file, a database, a network endpoint, or a remote sensor.
+Many of you probably already pictured a database in your mind, maybe a relational one, but that is just one of the possible data sources.
+Anything that the use case can access and that can provide data is a source.
+It might be a file, a database, a network endpoint, or a remote sensor.
 For simplicity's sake, let's use a relational database in this example, as it is something familiar to the majority of readers, but keep in mind the more generic case.

 FIGURE 3 - Flow diagram - The database

 Clearly, if we hard code into the use case the calls to a specific system the two components will be strongly coupled, which is something we try to avoid in system design.
 Coupled components are not independent, they are tightly connected, and changes occurring in one of the two force changes in the second one as well.
 This also means that testing components is more difficult, as one component cannot live without the other, and when the second component is a complex system like a database this can severely slow down development.

-For example, let's say the use case calls directly a specific Python library to access PostgreSQL such as TODO psycopg.
-This couples the use case with that specific source, as a change in the API of the library requires a change of the code in the use case.
-This means that a change in the storage system affects the code that contains the business logic, which is not acceptable, as the latter is the most important part of the system, while the former should be just an implementation detail.
+For example, let's say the use case calls directly a specific Python library to access PostgreSQL such as [psycopg](https://www.psycopg.org/).
+This couples the use case with that specific source, and a change in the API of the library requires a change of the code in the use case.
+This means that a change in the storage system affects the code that contains the business logic, which is not acceptable, as the latter is the most important part of the system, while the former should be just an implementation detail[^detail].

+[^detail]: Remember that the word "detail" doesn't refer to the complexity of the system, but to the centrality of it in the whole design.
+In this case, a relational database is hundred of times richer and more complex than an HTTP endpoint, but the core of the application is the endpoint, not where we store data.
+Usually, implementation details are mostly connected with performances, while the core parts are connected with the correct working of the business logic.

 How can we avoid tight coupling?
 A simple solution is called inversion of control, and I will briefly sketch it here to show a proper implementation in a later section of the book, when we will implement the connection between the use case and the data repository.

 Inversion of control happens in two phases.
 First, the called object (the database in this case) is wrapped with a standard interface.
 This is a set of functionalities shared by every implementation of the target, and each interface translates the functionalities to calls to the specific language of the wrapped implementation.
-A real world example TODO of this is a power plug adapter that allows you to plug electronic devices into sockets of a foreign nation.
+A real world example of this is a power plug adapter that allows you to plug electronic devices into sockets of a foreign nation.
 The wrapper design pattern, indeed, is also called adapter.

 FIGURE 4 - Flow diagram - The DB interface